Pakistani artists need more copyright, IP education – IP lawyer02 June 2022

 Meer & Hasan, led by senior partners Farooq Amjad Meer and Salim Hasan and partner Zeeshan Ashraf Meer.
 Besides filing hundreds of patent and design applications for foreign clients such as World Wrestling Entertainment, H&M, BBC and Hugo Boss, the firm has handled trademark infringement cases for Nokia and Domino’s Pizza, receiving favourable decisions for both clients.

 Founded in 1827 by Henry Remfry, Remfry & Son, located in Karachi, is a venerable law firm providing IP services in the fields of trademarks, domain names, patents, designs and copyright.
-Top practitioners include Riffat Chughtai and Iffat Chughtai.
 Muhammad Ayub has left the firm.

 London-based commercial firm RIAA Barker Gillette has 10 partners and 13 associates in its Karachi headquarters with domestic branch offices in Islamabad, Lahore, Faisalabad and Peshawar; it is part of a global network which has offices in Dubai, Kabul, London, New York, Washington and Beijing.
 Managing partner Ahsan Zahir Rizvi has drafted regulatory frameworks for the fields of IP, telecommunications and oil and gas.

 Founded in February 1948 in Karachi by the late Sheikh Fazal Ellahi, Sheikh Brothers is an IP boutique providing services covering all aspects of IP including patents, trademarks, trade secrets, copyright, unfair competition, licensing, franchising, technology transfer, litigation and enforcement.
-Amongst two partners, four associates and 10 other staff members, Sultan Ahmad Sheikh and Salman Ahmed Sheikh stand out of the crowd and represent well with clients at all forums including the Supreme Court of Pakistan.
-The firm bagged the Asia IP Pakistan trademark firm of the year award in 2019.
+Amongst two partners, four associates and 10 other staff members, Salman Ahmed Sheikh stands out of the crowd and represents well with clients at all forums including the Supreme Court of Pakistan.

 Based in Lahore, United Trademark & Patent Services offers services including anti-counterfeiting, administrative actions, and raids and seizures; arbitration and dispute resolution; acquisition and divestiture of trademarks; as well as enforcement, due diligence, investigation, inspection, litigation and portfolio management.
 Yawar Irfan Khan and Hasan Irfan Khan are top practitioners at the firm.

 Vellani & Vellani was established in 1937 and is located in Karachi.
 Partners Badaruddin Vellani and Ameen Vellani have extensive corporate law practice in most prosecution work and, together, they lead a team which advises on matters related to trademarks, patents, copyright, domain names and anti-counterfeiting to both domestic and MNC clients as well as government agencies in fields such as pharmaceuticals, chemicals, vehicles and computer software.
-Erum Rasheed and Anwer Ghani are key patent practitioners, Khushnum Muncherji is a key contact for copyright work and Seema Mansoor is a good contact for trademark matters.
-The firm was named the 2019 Asia IP Pakistan copyright firm of the year.
+Erum Rasheed, who filed 20% of the total applications filed in Pakistan, and Anwer Ghani are key patent practitioners, Khushnum Muncherji is a key contact for copyright work and Seema Mansoor is a good contact for trademark matters.
+Other key contacts include Sana Shaikh and Dilshad Bharucha.